 |---|

-period_ms = N | Fire every N ms. |
+period_ms = N | Fire every N ms. N must be > 0. |

 sync_window_ms = N | Bounded sync: fire when all #[input(trigger)] ports have an unconsumed message that arrived within an N-ms window.
-Requires β₯2 trigger inputs. |
+Requires β₯2 trigger inputs.
+N must be > 0. |

 unbounded_sync | Unbounded sync: fire when every #[input(trigger)] port has an unconsumed message, with no time bound.
 Requires β₯2 trigger inputs.
-Not recommended for control loops. |
+Best for batch and offline fusion; for control loops, use sync_window_ms to keep a bounded latency guarantee. |

 external | Externally triggered; the host calls Scheduler::trigger_external(node_id). |

-tick_deadline_ms = N | QoS, not a trigger.
-Per-node tick-execution deadline; tick callbacks taking longer than N ms increment execution_deadline_missed_count and emit tracing::warn!.
-Stacks with any trigger policy. |
+tick_within_ms = N | QoS, not a trigger.
+Per-node tick-execution deadline; tick callbacks taking longer than N ms increment tick_within_missed_count and emit tracing::warn!.
+Stacks with any trigger policy.
+N must be > 0. |

 Mutual exclusion